 First of all, the correct name for these birds is actually Canada Geese not Canadian Geese.
 I have met many Canada Geese in my day and most of them were actually born here in North Dakota, not in Canada.
 Therefore, they aren't technically Canadian.
 Canada Geese born in Canada could be called Canadian Canada Geese, but those born here in the United States would be considered American Canada Geese.
 But I digress.

 The question was, can you eat Canada geese?
 And the answer is yes!
 Absolutely!
-From Goose Pastrami to Fettuccine Alfredo with Goose and Broccoli to a Goose and Pepper Stew, the goose recipe ideas for "rib eye in the sky" are limitless!
+I'm always making a new Canada goose recipe, from Goose Pastrami to Fettuccine Alfredo with Goose and Broccoli to a Goose and Pepper Stew, the goose recipe ideas for "rib eye in the sky" are limitless!
 And if you want to try another New York City delicatessen favorite like this goose pastrami, you really should check out my recipe for Chopped Goose Liver.

 GOOSE PASTRAMI RECIPES